emfmesquita/beyondhelp/README.md

 ### Compendium References
 - Extra buttons on all compendium pages that enables the user to copy references that can be pasted on editors.
 After saving the editor content the reference becomes a link to the compendium that also is hoverable and shows a tooltip.

+### Adventure Map References
+- Hoverable tooltips on "Lost Mine of Phandelver" maps (other adventures will be added later).

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.